UBC-biol525D/UBC-biol525D.github.io/Topic_4/README.md

-## Review some important command line operations we used today.
+## Review some important command-line operations we used today.

 For loops - this can be a list of items seperated by spaces or you can specify of range numeric values to use a an iterator
 ```bash